Prof. Vicki Stone

 Roles and responsibilities

-I am Professor of Toxicology and Director of Nano-Safety Research Group in the School of Life Sciences.
+I am Professor of Toxicology Head of the Institute for Biological Chemistry, Biophysics and Bioengineering (IB3) and Director of Nano-Safety Research Group.

 My responsibilities include:

 - Member of SnIRC (Safety of nanomaterials Interdisciplinary Research Collaboration) that includes Heriot-Watt University, Edinburgh Napier University, the Institute of Occupational Medicine (IOM), the University of Edinburgh and Central Sciences Laboratory.

 - Director of Toxicology for SAFENANO, a facility to support the risk, exposure and hazard needs of nanotechnology industries.

 - Editor-in-chief of the journal Nanotoxicology (impact factor 5.77).

 - PhD supervision and conducting numerous PhD vivas at universities throughout Europe.

 GRACIOUS - Framework for grouping and read-across of nanomaterials/nanoforms for regulatory risk assessment and safe-by-design

 Funding: EU H2020 Jan 2018 - Jun 2021 - Euro's 6.9 million total (0.8 million to HWU)